bmjoy/Final-Survivors/README.md

 - [Lornhelio](https://github.com/Lornhelio)

 ## Legal
 The source code in this repository is for non-commercial use only.
 If you use the source code you may not charge others for access to it or any derivative work thereof.
-All the assets (textures, sounds, etc.) were found on the internet (either from the Asset Store or from other sources).
+All the assets (textures, sounds, etc.) were found on the internet (either purchased from the Asset Store or from other sources).